cloud9ide/react-enquiry/README.md

 # React Enquiry

-Enquiry is a form validation framework for React that does not interfer with the way you want to structure your markup or render your components.
+Enquiry a the form validation framework for React you can already use if you know how HTML and forms work.
+Simply wrap your `<input />` element in an `enquiry/form` and you're ready go.

+### Architecture

-Enquiry recursively wraps your form components in an higher-order-component that captures validation properties and change listeners.
+Enquiry recursively wraps your form components in an [higher-order-component](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750#.63i93014a) that captures validation properties and change listeners.
 These HOC components are then registered with the containing form component to easily retrieve validation results and values on a single `onSubmit` handler.

-Enquiry makes it easy to create re-usable form sections using refs to attach child wrappers to form wrappers in a transparent fashon.
+Enquiry makes it easy to create re-usable form sub-sections by attaching child-wrappers using refs.

 ### Installation